webqit/port-plus/README.md

 **Port+** is an upgrade to the Web Messaging APIs — `MessagePort`, `MessageChannel`, `BroadcastChannel`, and their reply ports (`MessageEvent.ports`) – and an onboarding of the
 WebSocket API into the same port-based design.

-This README takes you from installation to the design concepts and, ultimately, to the capabilities of the system.
+This README takes you from installation to the design concepts and, ultimately, to the capabilities of Port+.

 ---